mirzawaqasahmed/f5-big-iq-lab/docs/class11/module2/module2.rst

 3. Manging Device DoS Profiles

 As a pre-requisite for Lab 3, the TMOS version of all BIG-IPs must be the same.
-To facilitate this, the TLV BIG-IP must be upgraded to the same version as the BOS BIG-IP cluster.
+To facilitate this, the SJC BIG-IP must be upgraded to the same version as the BOS BIG-IP cluster.

 1. Under *Devices* > *Software Management* > *Software Installations* create a New Managed Device Install task
-2. Create a task name, the 13.1.1 TMOS image, and select the TLV BIG-IP as shown in the image below to install to a new volume
+2. Create a task name, the 13.1.1 TMOS image, and select the SJC BIG-IP as shown in the image below to install to a new volume

 .. image:: ../pictures/module2/software-upgrade.png
   :align: center